opencv/opencv/modules/core/doc/drawing_functions.rst

     :param text: Input text string.

     :param fontFace: Font to use.
-See  :ocv:func:`putText` for details.
+See the  :ocv:func:`putText` for details.

     :param fontScale: Font scale.
-See  :ocv:func:`putText`  for details.
+See the  :ocv:func:`putText`  for details.

     :param thickness: Thickness of lines used to render the text.
 See  :ocv:func:`putText`  for details.

     :param baseLine: Output parameter - y-coordinate of the baseline relative to the bottom-most text point.

 The function ``getTextSize`` calculates and returns the size of a box that contains the specified text.
 That is, the following code renders some text, the tight box surrounding it, and the baseline: ::